Health Informatics for the Underserved

 Sample of Related Publications:

 Landis Lewis Z, Douglas GP, Monaco V. Touchscreen task efficiency and learnability in an electronic medical record at the point-of-care.
 Medinfo 2010.
-In Press.
-PMID: 20841658
+PMID: 20841658.

 Waters E, Rafter J, Douglas GP, Bwanali M, Jazayeri D, et al. Experience Implementing a Point-of-Care Electronic Medical Record System for Primary Care in Malawi.
 Medinfo 2010.
-In Press.
-PMID: 20841657
+PMID: 20841657.

 Douglas GP, Gadabu OJ, Joukes S, Mumba S, McKay MV, et al. (2010) Using Touchscreen Electronic Medical Record Systems to Support and Monitor National Scale-Up of Antiretroviral Therapy in Malawi.
 PLoS Med 7(8): e1000319. doi:10.1371/journal.pmed.1000319